ds2-lab/NotebookOS/setup/README.md

 Windows version: 10.0.19045.5011
 ```

+## Configuration

+Before running any playbooks, there are a few configuration-related steps that must be performed.
+First, create a file called `all.yaml` in the `setup/ansible/group_vars` directory.
+The `all.template.yaml` file is provided as a starting point.
+There are 5 configuration parameters that must be specified explicitly:
+- `ansible_ssh_private_key_file`: Path to a private SSH key on the computer that will be used to run the Ansible playbook(s).
+Used to enable access to the other VMs in the NotebookOS cluster.
+- `private_key_to_upload`: Path to a private SSH key on the computer that will be used to run the Ansible playbook(s).
+This SSH key will be uploaded to the VMs in the NotebookOS cluster to enable SSH connectivity between them.
+This is useful because you may want to run some scripts or Ansible playbooks from one of the VMs once NotebookOS has been deployed.
+- `public_key_to_upload`: Path to a public SSH key on the coputer that will be used to run the Ansible playbook(s).
+This SSH key will be uploaded to the VMs in the NotebookOS cluster to enable SSH connectivity between them.
+This is useful because you may want to run some scripts or Ansible playbooks from one of the VMs once NotebookOS has been deployed.
+- `gitbranch`: the branch of the NotebookOS GitHub repository to use when deploying NotebookOS.
+You can default to using ``main''.
+- `git_personal_access_token`: [GitHub personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with read access to the NotebookOS GitHub repository (or the fork of the NotebookOS source code that is being used).

 ## Python

 The latest version of the `distributed-notebook` system was developed and tested using Python 3.12.6.
 We have also